Py-Kat/py-space-api/README.md

 via the release downloads on
 GitHub!

+> [!NOTE]
+>
-Due to a conflict with
+> Due to a conflict with
-an apparent non-existent package on
+> an apparent non-existent package on
-PyPI, the installation name is
+> PyPI, the installation name is
-*slightly* different than the one used for everything else.
+> *slightly* different than the one
+> used for everything else.
+Please
+> be sure to correctly install
+> 'pyspaceapis'.

 PIP Install:
 ```